 How Much is the CPA Exam in New Jersey?

-For first-time applicants, you will need to pay both an application fee and an examination fee.
-The application fee cost $160 and the examination fee is $238.15 per section.
+For first-time applicants, you will need to pay both the education evaluation application fee and the examination fee.
+The education evaluation application fee cost $90 and the examination fee is $344.80 per section.

 Can a New Jersey CPA practice in New York?